alphabill-org/alphabill/docs/transactions.md

     for the target partition to verify the amount reserved as fee credit in the money partiton.

-> TODO: change the types of *FeeCreditTransfer* and *FeeCreditTransferProof* to byte string.

 ##### Close Fee Credit

 This transaction closes a fee credit record and makes it possible to